etokatlian/reel-gen/README.md

 # YouTube Content Visualizer

-This application downloads YouTube video transcripts and generates images that directly represent the key moments discussed in the video content.
+This application downloads YouTube video transcripts, generates images that directly represent the key moments discussed in the video content, and optionally creates TikTok/YouTube Shorts-style videos from those images.

 ## Features

 - Download transcripts from any YouTube video
 - Analyze video content to extract key visual moments
 - Generate images that accurately represent the actual content (not just style variations)
+- Create short videos with zoom effects from the generated images
-- Organized output with transcripts and images saved in a structured directory
+- Organized output with transcripts, images, and videos saved in a structured directory

 ## Project Structure